 So increases in diabetes and other metabolic-related chronic conditions mean that our metabolic health is getting worse.
 And we see a lot of increases.

 10 Stats that Show Metabolic Health is Getting Worse:

-- More than 10% of the people in the US has diabetes, and 21% of that is undiagnosed.
-Worse, the incidence rate is rising globally and among kids under 19, and Type 2 makes up the vast majority of those cases.
+- More than 10% of people in the US have diabetes, and 21% of that is undiagnosed.
+Worse, the incidence rate is rising globally—now at 10%—and among kids under 19, and Type 2 makes up the vast majority of those cases.
 The mortality rate is also increasing, even as it is decreasing for Type 1.

 - More than a third of US adults have prediabetes.
 Of those, more than 84 percent don’t know they have it.
 The likelihood of progression to Type 2 diabetes varies considerably depending on the person and other factors (but could be as high as 64%).
 However, prediabetes alone increases the risk of stroke, heart disease, and Alzheimer’s.

 - Insulin resistance affects more than 129 million Americans.
 This stat includes the 34.2 million people of all ages with diabetes and the 88 million who have prediabetes.
 It also includes another 7.3 million adults who meet laboratory criteria for diabetes but were unaware they had it.
 And likely, the number of people with insulin resistance in America is even higher.
 With early insulin resistance, your cells no longer respond well to insulin, and the pancreas produces more.
 But insulin resistance can begin developing up to 13 years before elevated glucose levels appear on a test.